-ReSound Hearing Aid Reviews
+ReSound Hearing Aid Reviews From an Audiologist in 2025

 On a Tight Budget?
 Check Out Affordable Alternatives to ReSound

-ReSound Innovation
+ReSound Technology

 Pro Tip: Want to learn more about the different types of hearing aids, from BTE to ITC?
 Visit our guide to hearing aids for a closer look.

 With the MIH hearing aid, the main part of the device hides in your ear canal.
-The hearing aid microphone is worn within the curved groove of your ear, where it is still out of sight.
+The hearing aid microphone is worn within the curved groove of your ear, still out of sight.
 A small transparent tube sends sound from the microphone to the component in your ear canal.
-This product, unique to ReSound, and shared with sister company Beltone, places the microphone in the helix of the outer ear.
-This position has been shown to improve speech understanding in background noise.
-ReSound and Beltone are the only ones to offer this in hearing aids, but this “semi-remote” microphone technology is also found in Advanced Bionics cochlear implant speech processors (called the T-Mic) and works well to give directional microphone benefit in a small space.
+This product, unique to ReSound and shared with sister company Beltone, places the microphone in the helix of the outer ear.
+This position is proven to improve speech understanding amid background noise.

 ReSound RIC and BTE models